Folds in the skin

 However, when your skin is folded too often, it fears rupture and it paves the bottom of the furrow with epidermis cells, making the fold permanent.

-Flex your wrist several times and take a close look at the folding that this action creates.
+Flex your wrist several times and take a close look at the skin folds that this action creates.

 Notice that some folds do not disappear completely when the articulation is straight.

-These folds seem etched into your body because you have done this movement so frequently throughout your life.
+These folds seem etched into your body because you've done this movement so frequently throughout your life.

 Those are permanent folds.